ConorOBrien-Foxx/Myby/docs/docs.md

 - verb(2) → verb(1) - *input is a verb whose marked arity is 2, returns a verb whose marked arity is 1*
 - verb(N) → verb(3-N) - *input is a verb whose marked arity is N, returns a verb whose marked arity is 3-N*
 - verb → (verb(1) : list → list) - *input is a verb, returns a verb whose marked arity is 1, which itself takes as input a list and returns a list*
+- verb → (verb(2)/1 : any → any) - *input is a verb, returns a verb whose marked arity is 2, but nonetheless when called with 1 argument, takes any argument and returns some argument*

 # Commands